-We are not aware of any other research indicating such a rapid achievement of maximum cooperation levels.
+This rapid achievement of maximum cooperation levels contrasts sharply with the results observed under non-coordinated peer punishment.
 For example, in Fehr and Gächter (2000), subjects' cooperation level in period 1 is only about 60% of the endowment, and, it takes 20 periods until cooperation levels reach 90% of the endowment in Gächter et al. (2008).
 Likewise, stable cooperation levels of 90% or more are only reached after 10 periods in Gürerk et al. (2014).